Overview

 Aquia Harbour

-A waterfront community offering a variety of amenities, including a golf course, marina, and community center.
-Known for its established homes and mature trees.
+A well-established waterfront community with a variety of amenities including a golf course, marina, and community pool.
+Offers a mix of single-family homes and townhouses.

 Garrisonville